blue-button/implementation-guide/healthrecords.md

 ## Technical
-For Blue Button, the recommended standard for representing the patient health record is the HL7 Consolidated Clinical Document Architecure also known as the Consolidated CDA.
+For Blue Button, the recommended standard for representing the patient health record is the HL7 Consolidated Clinical Document Architecture also known as the Consolidated CDA.

 The Consolidated CDA is a XML-based standard that specifies the encoding, structure, and semantics of a clinical document.